SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_sequences.md

 ## Creating Wifi Object
 This is a very common pattern where an object with a run task is creating another object with its own run task.
 In this case, inside the constructor, the Wifi also creates the non-tasking SNTP object.

+Typically we would prefer to have the same task (thread) to both lock and unlock semaphores.
+This is one of the cases where the interaction between tasks does not allow me to use the same task to unlock the wifi's entry locking semaphore.
+The System task locked the semaphore in the Wifi's constructor, and the Wifi task unlocks it after all intialization is complete.
 ![System Object Creates Wifi Object](./drawings/system_creating_wifi_sequence.svg)

 ## Destroying Wifi Object